samiulbasher/DrawingBot/Software/README.md

    - `drawingbot_gcode.py`

 3. Paste both files into your Inkscape extensions directory:
-   - 'C:\Program Files\Inkscape\share\inkscape\extensions'
+   - C:\Program Files\Inkscape\share\inkscape\extensions
-> You may need administrator privileges to copy files into this folder.
+   - You may need administrator privileges to copy files into this folder.

 4. Open Inkscape (or restart it if it's already running).